loading…

 A living chronicle for your AI.

-Persistent graph-based memory that survives across sessions and clients.
+Persistent graph-based memory that survives across sessions and clients — and a skill detector that turns your repeated routines into reusable skills.
 Built for Claude Code, Claude Desktop, and any MCP-compatible agent.

 litopys-dev.github.io/litopys — install, screenshots, and quick-start